rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 ### Time Pressure

-For writing a new code, a few hour time scale with a hard deadline is just not something that happens in software engineering.
+A hard deadline of a few hours is just not something that happens in software engineering when writing a new code.
 It does for some data scientist.
 It also happens in competitive programming.
 I am not a competitive programmer.

 Software engineers have to sometimes work with a short hard timeline when troubleshooting critical application errors.
-I believe, seasoned developers get years of conditioning that puts them into a troubleshooting mind set when under stress.
+I believe, seasoned developers get years of conditioning that puts them into a troubleshooting mindset when under stress.
 This is not a creative mindset effective in designing a new code.

 For code that is not a cookie-cutter,  I believe I write the best code at night, when I sleep.
 Sometimes I need a few nights.
 It took two nights (no involvement otherwise) and then < 1 hour of coding for the core examples presented here.
 It is not just about the time spend on the task, it is often about the latency.